jellinki/linkblog/_posts/2023-09-17-gradecalc.md

-    // Create and add blank line after input box var br = document.createElement("br");  // line break element document.getElementById("scores").appendChild(br); // add to HTML
+    // Create and add blank line after input box var br = document.createElement("br");  // line break element br.setAttribute('for', currentIndex); // Set the "for" attribute for the line break document.getElementById("scores").appendChild(br); // add to HTML

     // Set focus on the new input line